-5.1 Simply to assume that the average net claim amount is equal to the average gross claim amount less the reinsurance recoveries is dangerous under certain circumstances.
+5.1 In the case of non-proportional treaty cover, simply to assume that the average net claim amount is equal to the average gross claim amount less the reinsurance recoveries is dangerous under certain circumstances.

-From a stochastic viewpoint, the estimated ultimate claim amount arising from a catastrophe is the mean of a distribution which is very likely to be skewed upwards.
-There are cases, best explained by the illustrations shown below, where the mean value net of reinsurance outwards is not equal to the mean of the gross amounts less the relevant reinsurance recovery.
+5.2 From a stochastic viewpoint, the estimated ultimate claim amount arising from a catastrophe is the mean of a distribution which is very likely to be skewed upwards.

+5.3 There are cases, best explained by Figure 1, where the mean value net of reinsurance outwards is not equal to the mean of the gross amounts less the relevant reinsurance recovery.
 It is in Case 1 where the danger exists.
-It will be seen that the mean expected value leaves only the original excess amount as the net liability (unless there is a small self-retention, the effect of which is likely to be relatively minor) while an increase leads to a substantial extra net liability arising from vertical exhaustion.
+It will be seen that the mean expected value leaves only the original excess amount as the net liability (unless there is a small self-retention, the effect of which is likely to be relatively minor), while an increase leads to a substantial extra net liability arising from vertical exhaustion.

-From the illustration it is possible to draw the conclusion that, if the expected mean value is well covered by the reinsurance layers in place, there is little need to consider the possibility of an upwards variation but if the mean expected ultimate is at or above the top level of cover then it is wise to add an extra amount to the gross figure for safety before deducting the reinsurance recovery amount.
+5.4 From the illustration it is possible to draw the conclusion that, if the expected mean value is well covered by the reinsurance layers in place, there is little need to consider the possibility of an upwards variation, but if the mean expected ultimate is at or above the top level of cover, then it is wise to add an extra amount to the gross figure for safety before deducting the reinsurance recovery amount.

-Considering the IBNR part of the gross amount, if the recent values of incurred claims are flat or nearly flat then as little as 5% need be added on.
+5.5 Considering the IBNR part of the gross amount, if the recent values of incurred claims are flat or nearly flat, then as little as 5% need to be added on.
 If the figures are still rising rapidly, add perhaps 25% or even 50% to the IBNR content.
 If the catastrophe has occurred very recently, then it is perhaps better to work on exposure figures as an indication of where the ultimate gross amount may end up.
-It may be preferable to start from a statistical approach in determining the expected ultimate value so as to produce a range of values set to a predetermined percentage confidence expectation.
-However, it should be borne in mind that the problem may not be purely statistical - when a whole chain of reporting is involved, one failure or other cause of delay, or error along the line, may have substantial effects on the figures of incurred losses reported to date.
+Even then, it may be useful to start from a statistical approach in determining the expected ultimate value, so as to produce a range of values set to a predetermined percentage confidence expectation.
+However, it should be borne in mind that the problem may not be purely statistical-when a whole chain of a decrease from the expected mean value reporting is involved, one failure or other cause of delay or error along the line, may have substantial effects on the figures of incurred losses reported to date.